Humberto Akʼabal

 Humberto Akʼabal, also Akʼabʼal or Akabal (31 October 1952 – 28 January 2019), was a Kʼicheʼ Maya poet from Guatemala.
 Akʼabʼal wrote in his native language of Kʼicheʼ, and then translated his poetry into Spanish.
-With the translations of his works into numerous languages and international recognition, Akʼabʼal is considered to be "the most renowned Maya Kiʼcheʼ poet" in the world and one of the best known Guatemalan writers in Europe and Latin America.
+With the translations of his works into numerous languages and international recognition, Akʼabʼal is considered to be "the most renowned Maya K'icheʼ poet" in the world and one of the best known Guatemalan writers in Europe and Latin America.

 Early life

 Akʼabʼal was born in 1952 in Momostenango, Totonicapán.
 His formal education ceased at age twelve, when he left school to help financially support his family.
 He worked in his village as a shepherd and weaver, until leaving to find work in Guatemala City as a street vendor and porter.
 Despite his grandfather's cautions that “books can make you lose your mind,” Akʼabʼal decided to venture into the world of poetry.
 His mother actually served as a source of support and influence in this choice, as she "planted in [him] an interest in the word" as a way to "continue [his] elders' tradition."